LouisDelbosc/fronten-boilerplate/Avancement.md

 - make user form
 - make stores and actions
- - action to check if the logged in is good
+ - action to check if he's logged in
  - loginstore
  - userstore
  - actions to change user data